 This is the demand, for fifteen years, has slowly inflated to the point of matching production capacity.
 There are more reserve cushion, even in Saudi Arabia, markets work just in time and the courses are to thank you from the lesser hazard: conflict, strike, failure or cold snap.

-The rise in prices is therefore a "good signal", which comes in time to bring consumers back to reason.
-It will take several years and billions of investments to increase extraction capacity.
-In the meantime, even if the accidental spikes tighten, oil has a good chance of remaining expensive, at any rate more than it has been for fifteen years.
-Unless global demand declines sharply, as it did after the first shocks.
+So the price increase is a "good signal" just in time bring consumers to reason.
+Because it will take several years and billions of investments to increase the mining capacity.
+By then, even if accidental spikes are bunched, the oil has a good chance to remain expensive, more expensive anyway than it has been for fifteen years.
+Unless global demand is greatly reduced, as it did after the first shock.

 It will be more difficult.
 On the one hand, much has already been done, technical progress and standards helping to break free of the oil constraint.
 The France through nuclear power, Germany with the coal, Switzerland thanks to heat pumps, etc., are much less dependent than thirty years.
 On the other hand, the strongest non drift comes from developed countries, but new Asian economies, including China, booming.
 Finally, globalization, dear to the Liberals, has an unpleasant corollary and hitherto poorly measured: it massively inflates international trade, so the transportation (of goods, people), and ultimately fuel consumption: fuel oil, diesel, kerosene, etc. Now this is where the problem lies.

 If oil still covers 35% of global energy needs, it is because he is irreplaceable in transportation, which alone absorb roughly two-thirds of production and continue to increase.